 The Struggle to Build Affordable Fiber in California

 Even in 2020 only around 25% of California has residential fiber service, according to the latest FCC data release.
 Even major metro areas have spotty access, such as in Los Angeles where just around half the city has FTTH.
-Reports from the Los Angeles Times show how the rollout has favored wealthier neighborhoods like Silverlake, while less wealthy LA neighborhoods like Koreatown are stuck with cable service.
+Reports from the Los Angeles Times show how the rollout has favored wealthier neighborhoods like Silverlake, while less wealthy LA neighborhoods like Koreatown and even parts of Hollywood are stuck with cable service.

 Rural California is even more challenged when it comes to internet access, and thanks to lobbyist-driven state policies on service minimums, most subsidy money is spent on maintaining AT&T and Frontier DSL rather than investing in new or community broadband networks.
 For much of the state, HughesNet and Viasat satellite service are the only options.
 As of 2020, California’s broadband standards are 60% below the federal level.